ryanng180/Monte-Carlo-Simulation-of-a-Stock-Portfolio-in-Python/README.md

 <img src="Figure_1.png" />

 ## Potential Improvements
-<ol>Data Handling and Cleaning:
+<ol>Data Handling and Cleaning:</ol>
 Ensure that the data is clean and there are no missing values, outliers, or anomalies.
 You can include additional data cleaning steps to handle such issues.
 The current code uses forward and backward filling for missing data.
-While this is a quick solution, more sophisticated methods (e.g., interpolation or regression techniques) might provide better results.</ol>
+While this is a quick solution, more sophisticated methods (e.g., interpolation or regression techniques) might provide better results.

-<ol>Parameterization:
+<ol>Parameterization:</ol>
 Allow for user-defined parameters such as the number of simulations (mc_sims), the investment horizon (T), and the initial portfolio value (initialPortfolio).
-Implement input validation to ensure the parameters are within reasonable ranges.</ol>
+Implement input validation to ensure the parameters are within reasonable ranges.

-<ol>Distribution Assumption:
+<ol>Distribution Assumption:</ol>
 The assumption that returns follow a multivariate normal distribution might not hold in all cases.
-Consider exploring other distributions (e.g., t-distribution) or using empirical distributions derived from historical data.</ol>
+Consider exploring other distributions (e.g., t-distribution) or using empirical distributions derived from historical data.

-<ol>Performance Optimization:
+<ol>Performance Optimization:</ol>
-For large-scale simulations, consider performance optimization techniques such as parallel processing or vectorized operations to speed up computations.</ol>
+For large-scale simulations, consider performance optimization techniques such as parallel processing or vectorized operations to speed up computations.

-<ol>Scenario Analysis:
+<ol>Scenario Analysis:</ol>
-Include features for stress testing and scenario analysis to evaluate how the portfolio performs under different economic conditions.</ol>
+Include features for stress testing and scenario analysis to evaluate how the portfolio performs under different economic conditions.

-<ol>Risk Metrics:
+<ol>Risk Metrics:</ol>
-Calculate and report additional risk metrics such as Value at Risk (VaR), Conditional Value at Risk (CVaR), Sharpe Ratio, and Maximum Drawdown.</ol>
+Calculate and report additional risk metrics such as Value at Risk (VaR), Conditional Value at Risk (CVaR), Sharpe Ratio, and Maximum Drawdown.

-<ol>Visualization and Reporting:
+<ol>Visualization and Reporting:</ol>
 Enhance the visualization by adding more informative plots, such as histograms of final portfolio values, confidence intervals, and comparative plots for different scenarios.
-Generate summary reports with key statistics and findings from the simulations.</ol>
+Generate summary reports with key statistics and findings from the simulations.